Color confinement at the boundary of the conformally compactified $\mathrm{AdS}_5$: Generalities on conformal wave operators

 and if solvable, be interpreted as motion on the $g$ metric perturbed by the potential ${\mathcal V}_g$.
 In this fashion, potentials can be produced by metric deformations, an observation of interest in what follows.
 Notice that, in general, such potentials contain gradient terms.

-The following two sections will be devoted to study two particular cases of these equations: the free motion on $S^1\times S^3$, and the motion in a potential determined by a cotangent-like function.
+The following two sections will be devoted to the study of two particular cases of these equations: the free motion on $S^1\times S^3$, and the motion in a potential determined by a cotangent function.